Import Existing Content

 inklings.dbfile in the source folder — that means the folder is already an Inklings workspace.
 Open it directly instead of importing it.

-Inklings supports two source types, and it detects which one you have automatically:
+Inklings supports four source types, and it detects which one you have automatically:

 - Markdown Folder — any directory of